Insignia & Traditions

 In 1950 the Executive Committee voted to offer for the first time a certificate to members; the first certificates were offered in January of 1951.
 Professor Jacques Fermaud (Alpha Xi) at the University of Minnesota prepared the French text for the certificate.
 President Richter was perhaps able to secure the assistance of Professor Fermaud since Ricther had graduated from Minnesota in 1940.
 Fermaud obtained his M.A.
 (1938) and Ph.D.
 (1943) from Minnesota.
 Professor Fred Hillman, head of Linfield College Art Department and colleague of President Richter, designed and printed the certificate.
 The certificate measured.
 7.5 x 11 inches, included a facsimile of the Pi Delta Phi key, and a gold Pi Delta Phi paper seal in the lower right corner.
 The text (or font) used was a combination of Goudy text and Depense italics that Richter noted was “simple, yet elegant, and in keeping with good taste”.
 (4) In 2010, the Executive Board voted to change the size of the certificates to 8.5 x 11 to allow framing the certificates in standard-sized frames.
 In 2016 the Executive Board edited the certificate wording so that moderators could print student names and other information using a laser printer.

 Following the December 1950 meeting of the Executive Committee, the very first Pi Delta Phi News Letter (two words) was mailed to all chapters.
 The purpose of the newsletter was "to disseminate announcements of business and administrative nature."
 (5) The aim of the newsletter was to supplement the information that President Richter published in his "Pi Delta Phi Notes" that appeared in the French Review between 1950-1955, and to serve as an initial step toward the republication of Deux Patries, the first publication of the Society (1938-1941) that contained Society news and announcements, as well scholarly articles on French literature and culture.
 Republication of Deux Patries was, however, never realized.
+In 2021, the Executive Board changed the name of the society newsletter to À Vous l'honneur.

 The very first Pi Delta Phi scholarship was awarded in 1955.
 First Vice President Dr. H. Wynn Rickey of Southern Methodist University was named to chair the scholarship committee and Dr. C. L Pell of Southern State College in Magnolia, Arkansas served as the second reader.
 The Executive Board voted to award a $500 scholarship annually, the Jules A. Verne Award, to a graduating senior and future teacher of French.
 (6) The winner of the first award in 1955 was Miss Dorothea Delores Di Paola of New Hyde Park, New York.
 Di Paola graduated magna cum laude from Miami University in 1954 with Honors in French.
 While at Miami, Di Paola was elected to Phi Beta Kappa and served as President of both the Alpha Eta chapter of Pi Delta Phi and the Alpha Alpha chapter of Sigma Delta Pi.
 Di Paola had been so anxious to begin graduate study that she received special permission from New York University to begin taking courses during the 1954 summer session under the direction of Professor Germaine Brée.
 The Pi Delta Phi scholarship thus helped Miss Di Paola to pay for her graduate studies.
+Di Paola later worked as a Director of Exchange with The American Scandinavian Foundation from 1961-1992 and as an administrator with The Institute of International Education.

 The first Pi Delta Phi graduate scholarship, the President's Scholarship for Graduate Students, was awarded in 2018.
 The award allows a full-time graduate student who is a member of Pi Delta Phi and who is pursuing graduate work in French or select related fields to study or to conduct research abroad in a French-speaking country.
 The first scholarship was granted to Laura Demsey (Omicron Upsilon), a Ph.D. candidate in French linguistics at Indiana University in Bloomington, Indiana.
 A report of her study can be found in the fall 2018 Pi Delta Phi Newsletter.